-Gone are Trader Joe’s days when the only thing anyone knows about his wine is “Two Buck Chuck.”
+Gone are the days at Trader Joe’s when the only wine folks are talking about is “Two Buck Chuck.”
 The beloved niche grocer has become a serious source of everyday wines at unbeatable prices.
-Since we’re aiming to cut down on trips to the store, why not create a mix-and-match case of some (or all) of these Trader Joe’s wines to keep on hand in the coming warm months!?
-With the help of some TJ’s wine aficionado friends and SB team members, here are 10 Trader Joe’s wines for less than $15 (plus an additional two if you’re in the mood to splurge).
+Since we’re all aiming to cut down on trips to the store, why not create a mix-and-match case of some (or all) of these Trader Joe’s wines to keep on hand in the coming months?
+With the help of TJ’s wine aficionados and SB team members, we’ve gathered 11 of our favorite Trader Joe’s wines under $15 — plus two bonus red and white options that are worth an additional splurge).

-A few tidbits for wine shopping at Trader Joe’s:
+A few tips for wine shopping at Trader Joe’s:

 - Most locations have more than 100 wines for less than $6.
 A low price does not always indicate low quality.

-- Ask employees for their favorite and which bottles have been flying off the shelves.
+- Ask the employees for their favorites and which bottles have been popular recently.

-- If you try and love a bottle and find it’s often out of stock, call your local TJ’s and see if they can order or save you a case.
+- If you find a bottle you love and discover that it’s often out of stock, call your local TJ’s and see if they can order or save you a case.

 Louis Jadot Beaujolais-Villages